zhui-zi/DalamudPlugins/README.md

 * [Inviter](https://github.com/Bluefissure/Inviter): automatically invite players who says "inv" (or whatever you want to match) to your party.
 * [HousingPos](https://github.com/Bluefissure/HousingPos): read/save/load housing presets.
 * [NoKillPlugin](https://github.com/Bluefissure/NoKillPlugin): prevent the game from killing itself after login fails.
+* [SmartVote](https://github.com/Bluefissure/SmartVote): vote the mvp player in player commendation for you.
 * ~~[MapLinker](https://github.com/Bluefissure/MapLinker): record the maplink information existing in the in-game chat, and then query or teleport to the nearest crystal.~~

 ## Donations